 Truckmaker Hino expelled from Toyota-led commercial vehicle partnership

-TOKYO, Aug 24 (Reuters) - Toyota Motor Corp 7203.T said on Wednesday that Hino Motors 7205.T had been expelled from a commercial vehicle partnership which the Japanese automaker leads following the truckmaker's widening scandal over falsification of engine data.
+TOKYO, Aug 24 (Reuters) - Toyota Motor Corp 7203.T and others involved in a commercial vehicle partnership have expelled Hino Motors 7205.T from the group over a scandal involving falsification of engine data by the truckmaker, Toyota said on Wednesday.

+It is the most severe step announced so far by Toyota, which has a controlling 50.1% in Hino, since the scandal erupted in March.

-The partnership was established in April 2021 by Toyota, Hino and Isuzu Motors 7202.T to facilitate technology development for commercial vehicles.
+The partnership, known as the Commercial Japan Partnership Technologies (CJPT), was established in April 2021 by Toyota, Hino and Isuzu Motors 7202.T to facilitate technology development for commercial vehicles.
 Suzuki Motor Corp 7269.T and Daihatsu joined in July the same year.

+"We believe that Hino's participation will cause inconvenience to stakeholders, and we have decided that it is appropriate to expel Hino from CJPT," Toyota President Akio Toyoda said in a statement.

+Hino's 10% equity stake in CJPT would be transferred to Toyota, the statement said.

 (Reporting by Satoshi Sugiyama; Editing by Edmund Blair)